-Faculty teach most courses online with a few courses requiring face-to-face components.
+OSU’s Master’s in Educational Technology is a fully online program.
 Students network with peers and attend extracurricular activities through the Educational Media and Technology Student Association.
 The 12-credit core curriculum examines four topics: the foundations of educational technology, introduction to instructional design, advanced computer applications in education, and library networks and databases.
 The school library media concentration acquaints learners with several areas of study, including digital media production; teaching reading with literature; and literature for children, adolescents, and adults.

 The educational technology online master’s program also includes six elective credits.
 Students examine digital games and simulations in the classroom, as well as creativity and innovation in educational technology.
 At the end of the program, students complete a research-based thesis or an online portfolio that showcases their educational technology work.
-After completing the program’s requirements, students take the school library media specialist certification exam.
-Admission requires a bachelor’s degree, a minimum 3.0 GPA, and a teaching certificate.
+After completing the program’s requirements, students pursuing the school library media option take the certification exam.
+Admission requires a bachelor’s degree with a minimum 3.0 GPA, and those pursuing the school library media option must also have a teaching certificate.

 27. University of North Texas